aspeer/mkdocs-WebDyne-Doc/webdyne.md

 [Run](example/var4.psp)

-## Integration with Lincoln Stein\'s CGI.pm module
+## Integration with Lincoln Stein's CGI.pm module

-WebDyne makes extensive use of Lincoln Stein\'s CGI.pm module.
+WebDyne makes extensive use of Lincoln Stein's CGI.pm module.
 Almost any CGI.pm function that renders HTML tags can be called from within a WebDyne template.
 The manual page for CGI.pm contains the following synopsis example: